Coton bio : Avantages, limites et impact environnemental complet

 🏭 It reduces the exposure of workers and consumers to toxic substances.

-🔍 The GOTS or OCS labels are the best markers for recognizing it.
+🔍 GOTS or OCS labels are the best indicators to recognize it.

 ⚖️ Compared to recycled cotton, organic cotton has ecological advantages but consumes more resources.